anujasalvi/Portfolio/final_proj_p1.md

       <li><b><u>Sketch 2:</u></b>
       <br>
         <b>Pie Chart showing how many students have mental illnesses.</b><br>
-        This graph shows the proportion of students compared to all the students that suffer from any kind of mental illnesses.<br>
+        This graph shows the proportion of students compared to all the students that suffer from any kind of mental illnesses.
+The goal is to show the majority of graduate students have some kind of mental illnesses.<br>
         <img src="1.2.jpeg" alt="Sketch 2">
       </li>
       <br>
       <li><b><u>Sketch 3:</u></b>
       <br>
         <b>Line chart showing trend</b><br>
         This visual focuses on showcasing the trends of these diseases over the years in students.
-This aims to highlight the increase of illnesses in students. <br>
+This aims to highlight the continuous increase of illnesses in students.
+The different colors would represent different illnesses.<br>
         <img src="1.3.jpeg" alt="Sketch 3">
       </li>
       <br>
       <li><b><u>Sketch 4:</u></b>
       <br>
-        <b>Column chart depicting actions taken by students due to mental illnesses</b><br>
-        Showing actions will highlight the severity of the situation.<br>
+        <b>Column chart depicting actions taken by students due to mental illnesses</b>.
+Showing actions will highlight the severity of the situation and hence give out a stronger message to the audience.<br>
         <img src="1.4.jpeg" alt="Sketch 4">
       </li>
 </ul>